prettier/prettier/docs/install.md

 :::info

-What is `deno x prettier` doing at the start?
+What is `deno x` doing at the start?
 It runs the locally installed Prettier.
-We’ll leave off the `deno x prettier` part for brevity throughout the rest of this file!
+We’ll leave off the `deno x` part for brevity throughout the rest of this file!

 :::